 Plaque is easy to see at gum margins with food dye but few cavities occur there where brushing, saliva and fluoride have easy access to clean, neutralise acid and remineralise demineralised tooth.

-Almost all cavities occur where food is trapped and saliva etc. have poor access like between teeth and inside pits and fissures.
+Almost all cavities occur where food is trapped and saliva etc. have poor access like between teeth and inside pits and fissures on chewing surfaces.

 Fissure Sealants forced deep inside chewing surfaces, shows where food is trapped after the tooth is dissolved in acid and where toothpaste can be forced before brushing.

-Why is tooth decay our most common disease yet most the preventable.
+Tooth decay is our most common disease yet the most preventable.

-All cavities occur from frequent carbohydrate fuelled acid demineralisation that exceeds saliva and fluoride remineralisation.
+All cavities occur from frequent carbohydrate fuelled acid demineralisation that exceeds saliva and fluoride remineralisation where food is trapped between teeth and inside pits and fissures on chewing surfaces that brushing cannot reach.

 Even with fluoridation, over 11 million Australians experience tooth decay each year affecting most families.
 Over a life time, the average adult develops around 25 Decayed, Missing or Filled Teeth.